GENI-NSF/geni-tools/acceptance_tests/AM_API_v1/README-accept-AMAPIv1.txt

 ==========

- * Use --vv to have the underlying unittest be more verbose (including printing names and descriptions of tests).
+ * Use --vv to have the underlying unittest be more verbose (including printing names of tests and descriptions of tests).

  * To validate your RSpecs with rspeclint add the --rspeclint option:
     $ am_api_v1_accept.py -a am-undertest --rspeclint
-Note this will cause the following text to print (which should be ignored):
-Usage: rspeclint [<namespace> <schema>]+ <document>

-Schema and document locations are either paths or URLs.
+ * To run the tests with AM API v2 use -V 2.
+But be sure to update the 'am-undertest' definition to the url of the new AM in omni_config.

  * To run with ProtoGENI v2 RSpecs instead of GENI v3 use:
    --ProtoGENIv2, --rspec-file, and --bad-rspec-file.
+   (Also replace request.xml, request2.xml, and request3.xml with
+   appropriate files.)

    For example, with the default AM configuration, run:
    $ am_api_v1_accept.py -a am-undertest --ProtoGENIv2 --rspec-file request_pgv2.xml

    This provides an appropriate ProtoGENI v2 request RSpec for the test.

    Use --bad-rspec-file to provide an alternative manifest RSpec or other inappropriate file to verify CreateSliver fails when passed a bad request RSpec.

  * It is possible to edit the omni_config to support use of other frameworks.
    - Use --rspec-file and --bad-rspec-file to override the default RSpecs.
+   (Also replace request.xml, request2.xml, and request3.xml with
+   appropriate files.)
    - If you use PlanetLab, make sure to run the following which will cause your PlanetLab credential to be downloaded:
      $ omni.py -f plc listresources